About Keola Beamer

 Please note that with Keola's supervision and direction, this site contains the best learning center and resources available for the Slack Key Guitar.
 Please see the menu on the upper left corner to begin your exploration.
 New material is added by Keola on a regular basis, so please feel free to check in as often as you would like.

 Keola is a world-renowned Native Hawaiian Musician, Hawaii Academy of Recording Arts Lifetime Achievement Award Recipient, Multiple Grammy Award Nominee, Multiple Na Hoku Na Hanohano Award Winner (Hawaiian Grammys) Native Arts and Culture Foundation Fellow.
-He is an Award Winning Author and Artistic Director of The Mohala Hou Foundation.
-In January of 2016 Keola was appointed President and Executive Director of Aloha Kuamoʻo ʻĀina, a 501c3 non-profit formed for the protection and preservation of the Kuamoʻo Battlefield and Burial Grounds in Kona, Hawaii.
+He is an Award Winning Author and Artistic Director of The Mohala Hou Foundation, which presents Aloha Music Camp.
+In January of 2018 Keola was appointed Board Chair of Aloha Kuamoʻo ʻĀina, a 501c3 non-profit formed for the protection and preservation of the Kuamoʻo Battlefield and Burial Grounds in Kona, Hawaii.

 You will find information here on all of Keola's releases, his Aloha Music Camp, online lessons, tablature, instructional books & DVDs, humor, bio, family history, and much more.